In emergencies, call 911. For nonemergencies, call UAF Police Department dispatchers at 907-474-7721.

 If you would like to speak with a confidential advocate prior to making this report, call the Resource and Advocacy Center at 907-474-6360 or go to 130 Wood Center.
 A confidential advocate can provide confidential support, information on complainant's rights, information about the process of reporting to Title IX and/or law enforcement, legal information, and statewide resource referral.
 The Resource and Advocacy Center located on the UAF campus is operated by the Interior Alaska Center for Non-violent Living and can assist with connecting individuals with statewide resources.

 To submit a report of gender-based or sexual misconduct, contact your Title IX coordinator or fill out the Title IX violation form.
 You can make a report to the Title IX coordinator at any time, even months later.
-See UA Board of Regents policy on reporting (PDF) for more information.
+See UA Board of Regents University Policy 01.04 Sex and Gender-Based Discrimination Under Title IX (see P01.04.060.
+Filing a Complaint or Report) for more information.
 Though anonymous reports are permitted, they may limit the university's ability to investigate and respond to a report.